Takashiidobe/notes/src/recipes/recipes/chipotle-recipes.md

 ### Ingredients:

-- 2 Ripe hass avocadoes
+- 2 Ripe hash avocadoes
 - juice of 1/4 lime
 - 1/4 of a bunch of cilantro finely chopped
 - 1/4 of a red onion chopped